 For correct functioning of the motorcycle, it is very important to fit the suspension wishbone arm in its original position.
 Its asymmetric triangle shape allows you to make sure that it is correctly positioned.
-Once it is in place it should be tilted ¬ slightly upwards.
+Once it is in place it should be tilted slightly upwards.

-The maintenance and lubrication of the bearings, seals and ball joints of the system is essential to guarantee smooth operation, in addition to ensuring that the screws are correctly tightened.
+seals and ball joints of the system is essential to guarantee smooth operation, in addition to ensuring that the screws are correctly tightened.